Bringing money to the UK

 Travel insurance

-We recommend that you take out travel insurance before you leave home to cover you for your journey and the first week of your stay in the UK.
+It’s important that you’ll be covered should something happen when you arrive in the UK.
+We recommend that you take out travel insurance before you arrive in the UK to cover your journey and the first week of your stay.

 Top